Jang-woo-AnnaSoft/execution-state-preflight/README.md

 Rules are declared outside the model through checklists.
 Code perform the verification and record the verdict.
 Execution reads only the recorded result.

-**The verdict belongs outside the model.** The authority the model has been filling simply because nobody declared it must be taken back.
+**The authority the model has been filling simply because nobody declared it must be taken back.**

 This is not about putting another wall in front of the agent.
 It is about stopping guesses from becoming execution.